-~/.transifexrc stores the hostname, username, and password for each Transifex server you use.
+~/.transifexrc stores your Transifex.com credentials.
 This config file is unique per user, and it's stored in your home directory.

 You can have a .transifexrc file in your project directory.
 This could be useful in cases where you want to override the system-wide credentials.
 However, you should be careful to not share the file with others since it contains your account details.
 For example, you shouldn't track the file with git.

-2. Does the user associated with that username have access to the project you're trying to access?
-Check for view-access by logging in on Transifex and checking whether the project shows up on your dashboard.
-If you're trying to push files, then the user needs to also be a project maintainer.
+2. Whether the account associated with the username/API token in your config file has permission to access the project.
+You can verify this by logging in to Transifex and checking whether the project shows up in the dashboard.
+If you're trying to push files, then you must also be a Project Maintainer.

 The Transifex client uses a per-project config file to store the project's details and the file-to-resource mappings.
-This file is stored in .tx/config of your project's root directory.
+This file is stored in .tx/config in your project's root directory.
 It has the following structure:

 [main] host = https://www.transifex.com [project_slug.resource_slug] source_file = po/myproj.pot source_lang = en type = PO file_filter = po/<lang>.po trans.fi = translations/fi/LC_MESSAGES/django.po